Alopecia X – A Special Cause Of Hair Loss In Dogs

 Neuter Your Pet

 Some cases of Alopecia X resolve when a female pet is spayed or a male dog is neutered.
 So this is the first step I would pursue if you elect treatment (beyond melatonin) at all.
-Perhaps a third of Alopecia X cases are said to be surgically curable in this way – but there is no hard data.
+Perhaps a third of Alopecia X cases are said to be surgically curable in this way – but there is no hard data to confirm it.

 Since sex hormones reduced by neuter/spay can have negative as well as positive effects on hair growth, it might be wise to administer one of the GNRH antagonists (such as leuprolide acetate/ Lupron ® or goserelin/ Zoladex ®) which act as a temporary “neuter” to see if the surgical procedure of spay/neuter is likely to be helpful or harmful in your dog’s particular hair loss case.
-There are also a considerable number of potentially negative health consequences of spay/neutering pets. (ref)
+There are also a considerable number of potentially negative hormonal health consequences of spay/neutering pets. ( read here )

-If your dog is already neutered, or if neutering did not solve its problem, oral melatonin or melatonin implants might be helpful. (ref) It is said to be helpful in about one in three dogs.
-As I mentioned earlier, melatonin is a hormone produced in a small structure adjacent to the brain called the pineal body as well as in other areas of the body including the skin.
+If your dog is already neutered, or if neutering did not solve its problem, oral melatonin or melatonin implants might be helpful.
+Both affect hair growth in foxes. ( read here ) Supplemental melatonin is said to be helpful in about one in three dogs.
+But since the hair loss and later regeneration of lost hair in some alopecia X cases is so erratic and unpredictable, it is hard to know if melatonin administration was really the cause of the improvement.
+As I mentioned earlier, melatonin is a hormone produced in a small structure adjacent to the brain called the pineal body.
+Some melatonin is also produced in other areas of the body including the skin.
+Implants and periodic oral doses of melatonin do not mimic the natural release of the compound or downstream hormones which are in timed pulses.
+Timing is everything when it comes to hair growth and seasonal changes.

 Some dogs begin to re-grow their hair within 1-3 month of beginning a melatonin supplement.
 The larger problem is that veterinarians do not know how to accurately determine the best dose, how frequently to give it or how long to continue giving it.
 If you want to let other readers know your experiences giving melatonin to your dog, let me know.

-Subcutaneous melatonin implants are also available from various online sources. (ref) I have no experience using these implants and I know nothing about the legitimacy of these suppliers.
+Subcutaneous melatonin implants are also available from various online sources. ( see here ) I have no experience using these implants and I know nothing about the legitimacy of these suppliers.
 If you have used them in your dog’s Alopecia X case you can let me know about that too.

 Some veterinarians believe that giving too much melatonin or giving it over too long a period can actually make the hair loss problem worse.
 That might be only an illusion because dogs that are not melatonin-responsive would be loosing more hair in any case.
 My suggestion is to begin at a low dose and only increase the amount if no response is noted.
 Since this hormone is designed to pulse and not be continually supplied at high levels, it is probably best not to continue giving it after the hair has returned.
 If the dog becomes sluggish or shows personality changes, the dose is probably too high.
 I would not give melatonin to diabetic dogs.
 Melatonin itself does not grow hair.
 But in some cases, it appears to trick the body into producing the compounds that stimulate hair follicle stem cells to grow hair.
-Melatonin also has the ability to lower GnRH hormone levels, the driver of the sex hormone production involved in shedding. (ref1, ref2)
+Melatonin also has the ability to lower GnRH hormone levels, the driver of the sex hormone production involved in shedding. ( read here & here ) You could consider melatonin administration to your dog as similar to exposing your dog to the shortened daylight hours of fall and winter. ( read here )

 Altering Your Dog’s Day-Night Light Cycles